Search

 Diagnosis is key when we are confirming research on treatment outcomes – unless we know what condition is being treated, we cannot evaluate the outcomes.

 Diagnosis will help us break through denial.
-The nature of addiction is such that the conditioned vulnerabilities of an addict’s brain lead to a lifelong risk of relapse.
+Sugars addictive nature is such that the conditioned vulnerabilities of an addict’s brain lead to a lifelong risk of relapse.
 With a comprehensive assessment, we can work together to plan a do-able course of action to protect our recovery and plan to avoid relapse.

 Being able to refer back to a baseline diagnosis will help us visualise the changes we have made and continue to make on our journey back to health.